-The committee must approve the location of all team tickets and seating for bands and cheerleaders before the host printing or distributing tickets.
+The committee must approve the location of all team tickets and seating for bands and cheerleaders before the host prints or distributes tickets.

 Ticket Backs

 Commercial identification on ticket backs to offset printing costs is permitted; however, the NCAA staff must approve all designs.
 Identification is limited to one logo or the name of the commercial entity.